ericbeaubrun/conquete/README.md

 # Victory and Defeat Conditions

-## Win Condition:
-Destroy all enemy bases or conquer all of their territories.
+- Win Condition : Destroy all enemy bases or conquer all of their territories.

-## Lose Condition:
-Lose your base or all your territories.
+- Lose Condition : Lose your base or all your territories.

 ![Application screenshot 1](https://github.com/ericbeaubrun/portfolio/blob/master/public/resources/projects/conquete2.gif)